 • to organize “Perron” trips;

-• to increase and promote the exchange of genealogical and historical information between its members;
+• to increase and promote the exchange of genealogical and historical information

 • to instill a sense of unity, pride and belonging among its members.